Five-year Goals and Associated Interim Benchmarks

 By fall 2021, WSSU will enroll 2,940 low-income students, an 8.0% increase over 2015 levels (218 additional low-income students over a base of 2,722).

-From WSSU: WSSU currently enrolls a high number of low-income students, and our enrollment of low-income students is up eight percent.
+From WSSU: WSSU enrolls a high percentage of low-income students, although the total number has declined over the past two years, similar to the rest of the UNC System.
 Recruiters will engage students on a personal level and help them envision WSSU as a school that offers great value and affordability.
-Digital marketing, follow-up messaging, invitations to on-campus tours and open houses, and other strategic activities will target interested students, encouraging them to choose WSSU and offering assistance through the enrollment and financial aid processes.
+Digital marketing, follow-up messaging, invitations to on-campus tours and open houses, as well as the creation of the WSSU Virtual Experience and other strategic activities will target interested students, encouraging them to choose WSSU and offering assistance through the enrollment and financial aid processes.
 Additionally, the university has launched a 2+WSSU initiative designed to increase enrollment among our community college transfer population, which generally represents low-income and rural students.

 By fall 2021, WSSU will enroll 1,571 rural students, a 6.1% increase over 2016 levels (90 additional rural students over a base of 1,481).